rafabs97/headpose_final/README.md

 Human head pose estimation using Keras over TensorFlow
 ======================================================

+Work by Rafael Berral-Soler, directed by Manuel J. Marin-Jimenez and Francisco J. Madrid-Cuevas.
-Human head pose estimation using Keras over TensorFlow, based on the architectures on the following article:
+The pose estimator models developed on this project are based on the architectures on the following article:

 ```
 M. Patacchiola y A. Cangelosi.
 Head pose estimation in the wild using convolutional neural networks and adaptive gradient methods.
 Pattern Recognition, 71, June 2017.